justinjiajia/cloud_security/labs/lab_6_1.md

   - IAM Role: Choose *Existing*.
   - Role name: Choose *CloudTrailRole*.

     > This IAM role grants CloudTrail the permissions to deliver the trail's log events to an Amazon CloudWatch Logs log group.
-It was also created by the stack you submitted in task 1.
+This role was also created by the stack you submitted in task 1.

     <img width="800" src="https://github.com/user-attachments/assets/49d75efc-5784-4319-81dd-33fad7d072f3" />

+    > This step configures this new trail to send events to *CloudWatch Logs*, in addition to archiving them in S3.
+The main reason to do so is to unlock real-time operational monitoring and security alerting.
+Later, you'll see how CloudWatch Logs allows you to set up alarms and get notified via SNS when specific events occur.

   - Keep the other default trail attributes, and choose *Next*.